Grace Lower | Nov 4, 2021

 Emergency Transportation Coverage: Up to $30,000

-The same trip could be covered by Seven Corners’ RoundTrip Elite plan, which includes the following benefits at a comparable cost:
+The same trip could be covered by Seven Corners’ RoundTrip Choice, which includes the following benefits at a comparable cost:

-When you purchase your insurance from Seven Corners, you’ll also have the ability to add extras, like Cancel for Any Reason or Car Rental Insurance.
-And if you get stuck, you can contact an award-winning customer service team for support.
+When you purchase your insurance from Seven Corners, you’ll also have the ability to add extras, like Cancel for Any Reason, Interruption For Any Reason or Car Rental Insurance.
+And if you get stuck, you can contact the 24/7 multilingual Seven Corners Assist team for support.

 You might be wondering if you really need a comprehensive insurance plan for your next big trip.
 Imagine you’ve booked a multi-stop tour through Europe.
 A bout of severe storms creates a major delay, and you miss your connecting flight.
 What’s more, one of your checked bags was delayed by 14 hours.
 When you arrive in Europe, you only have what’s in your carry-on.